ZipCPU/wb2axip/rtl/README.md

   through the bridge, this solution works quite well--achieving full (nearly 100%) bus throughput when loaded.

 - [AXI3 to AXI4](axi32axi.v).
+See the internal documentation of the [AXI3 write deinterleaver](axi3reorder.v) for the details of the write deinterleaving algorithm.

+- The AXI4 to AXI3 bridge is still missing.
-This is a work in progress core, still missing it's AXI4 to AXI3 sister bridge.
-That one will be more difficult, since it will need to break apart large AXI4 burst requests into smaller AXI3 bursts, sort of like the [AXI4 to AXI4-lite bridge](axi2axilite.v) does.
+  This will be more difficult than its [AXI3 to AXI4 sister](axi32axi.v) above, since it will need to break apart large AXI4 burst requests into smaller AXI3 bursts, sort of like the [AXI4 to AXI4-lite bridge](axi2axilite.v) does.

 ## AXI Simplifiers